MicrosoftDocs/visualstudio-docs/docs/devinit/tool-msi-install.md

 ### Input

 The input property is used to specify a path or URL to a `.msi` file that will be installed.
+If the path to the `.msi` is incorrect or the URL doesn't point to a `.msi` directly, then `msi-install` will note that the installation package cannot be opened.

 ### Additional options